alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-plants-seeds-bulbs-and-wood.markdown

 form-phar3.pdf) and [send it to your local Plant Health Office](https://www.gov.uk/government/organisations/animal-and-plant-health-agency/about/access-and-opening#plant-health-offices)
 * [apply online through eDomero](http://edomero.defra.gov.uk/)

-APHA will arrange to inspect your plants.
+The Animal and Plant Health Agency (APHA) will arrange to inspect your plants.
 The fee is £46.10 for every 15 minutes of the inspector’s time, including travel.
 There’s a minimum fee of £92.19.

 You can make plant passports when you pass your inspection - APHA will explain how to do this.